anabaei/SprintPlaning/readme.md

 # Authentication
 * Generate a model with fname,lname, .. and password_digest.
 Then inside the model add `has_secure_password`.
 In this way we would have password field in views and controller but in model password_digest.
 All these jobs are done by `bcrypt` gem
-* Generate a moedl & controller for users, then create a form_for
+* Generate a controller for users, then create a form_for
 ``` ruby
 <%= form_for @user do |f| %>
 ```